MelanX/SkyblockBuilder/docs/1.20.x/config/world.md

 divided by 8.

 ## Offset
-The offset from 0, 0 to generate the islands.
-Can be used to generate them in the middle of .mca files.
+The offset from 0, 0, 0 to generate the islands.
+Can be used to generate them in the middle of .mca files, or moving the island up/down.
+The value in the middle is you height, one and three is for x and z direction.

 ## Sea height
 The sea level in the world.
 This has nothing to do with the water height in the world.
 This does affect the spawn height